no details provided here

 Recent successes

 I lost the battle trying to differentiate between 1880s back-to-back housing rows and 2020s style mews properties though, which are all to be called ‘terraced’.
-A shame!
+A shame.

 Advice please

 I’ve asked on various chat forums but please message me with a way to record name detail on terraced houses.
 I map each property as an individual, numbered hereditament of course.
 But how to map the name of the whole terrace as it appears on a plaque usually in the middle of the row?
 It’s not the road name or an individual house name but this is valuable identification (and build date) information publicly displayed and people do use this to identify a locality.
+It needs to be visible in most browser views of OSM not deep in the metadata.